hn-yu/hn-yu/README.md

 I believe that [Deep Work](https://en.wikipedia.org/wiki/Attention_management) yields the best, but when I can't concentrate, I like to browse [Hacker News](https://news.ycombinator.com/).

 I'm open to ideas, both theoretical and exprimental.
-If you want to collaborate with me, please write me a **long** email.
+If you want to collaborate with me, please send me a **long** email.

 > I apologize for such a long letter.
 I didn't have time to write a short one. - Mark Twain